PowerDNS/weakforced/docs/manpages/wforce.conf.5.md

 		blacklistPersistReplicated()

+* blacklistPersistConnectTimeout(<timeout secs>) - Set the connect
+  timeout for connecting to the persistent redis DB.
+If the timeout is exceeded during connection at startup then wforce will exit, otherwise during normal operation if the timeout is exceeded, an error will be logged.
+For example:

+		blacklistPersistConnectTimeout(2)

 * setAllow(\<allow func\>) - Tell wforce to use the specified Lua function for handling all "allow" commands.
 For example: